jerowe/BioX-Workflow/README.md

 If you ever have resample: 1 in your config you should NOT set this value to true!

+### save\_object\_env

+Save object env.
+This will save all the variables.
+Useful for debugging, but gets unweildly for larger workflows.

 ## stash

 This isn't ever used in the code.
 Its just there incase you want to do some things with override\_process